anubhavsingh1729/MADE/README.md

 Does the government spending on research and development affects the trends in Human Development Index?

 ## Description
 The aim of this project is to analyze how government spending on research and development activity affects the trend in human development index.
 The Human Development Index (HDI) is a summary measure of average achievement in key dimensions of human development: a long and healthy life, being knowledgeable and having a decent standard of living.
+By comprehensively examining the patterns, trends and correlations, it could be possible to verify this potential relationship.
+This analysis could provide key insights to further help with evidence based decision making process.

 ## Data Sources
 ### Data Source 1: hdr.undp.org